 What are the Steps to follow to get Consent Orders from the Court

-It is possible for you to make an Application yourself to ask the Court to issue Consent Orders in terms of the agreement you and your former partner have agreed on.
+You are able to make an Application yourselves which asks the Family Court to issue Consent Orders in the same terms as the agreement you and your former partner / other parent have reached.

-There is an Application form to be completed but many say the most difficult part of the process is to draft the wording of the actual Consent Orders.
+There is an Application form to be completed but many say the most difficult part of the process is to draft the wording of the actual Consent Orders which must be set out in a different form to the Application form.

 We have prepared an easy to follow, step by step procedure you can use if you want to apply to the court yourself for Consent Orders to be issued.